On Amenable and Coamenable Coideals: Introduction

 In Section $4$ we shift gears towards compact quantum groups and their right coideals, with special attention to their compact quasi-subgroups.
-We prove that a compact quasi-subgroup $N_\omega$ is coamenable if and only if the associated idempotent state $\omega$ factors through the reduced $C^*$-algebra (Corollary \ref{reducedIdempState}).
-Using this characterization, and our above work on relative amenability of right coideals of discrete quantum groups, we prove a compact quasi-subgroup of a compact quantum is coamenable if and only if the codual is relatively amenable (Theorem \ref{coameniffamen}).
-As corollaries, we deduce that the codual of a compact quasi-subgroup is amenable if and only if it is relatively amenable, and we fully generalize Theorem \ref{ClassicalThm} to closed quantum subgroups of a discrete quantum groups (Corollary \ref{qsubgroupsAmen}).
+We prove that a compact quasi-subgroup $N_\omega$ is coamenable if and only if the associated idempotent state $\omega$ factors through the reduced $C^*$-algebra (Theorem \ref{reducedIdempState}).
+We then classify the central idempotent states on $C_r(\widehat{\G})$ (Theorem \ref{redcenidemps}).
+Finally, we prove an anlaogue of Theorem \ref{ClassicalThm} for discrete quantum groups and their quantum subgroups. \begin{rem} Kalantar et al{.} achieved an analogue of (some of) Theorem \ref{ClassicalThm} (1. $\iff$ 3.) for discrete quantum groups in \cite[Theorem 4.7]{KKSV22}.
+In Section 4, among other things, we present an alternative proof of this same result. \end{rem}